Why are cat paw pads different colours?

 The colours of cat paw pads are determined by a combination of genetics, melanin and pigmentation, temperature, environmental factors, breed variations, age, and health conditions.

 These factors contribute to the unique and diverse palette of paw pad colours that we see in cats.
-From the velvety black pads of a panther to the delicate pink pads of a Siamese, the multicoloured paw pads add to the beauty and intrigue of our feline furry friends.
+From the velvety black pads of a panther to the delicate pink pads of a Siamese, their multicoloured paw pads add to the beauty and intrigue of our feline furry friends.

 Evolution